 Instead of including the whole non-Christian sample, the analysis above could be conducted specifically on the sample who report having no religion (N=148) and therefore no belief in any kind of God.
 Alternatively, it could be conducted on non-Christians who are also not Jewish or Muslim (N=179), the main other Abrahamic religions to which Jesus is a relevant figure.
-Using either alternative subsample, the results look qualitatively similar (see Supplementary Materials 2, Tables A2 and A3).
-The only notable differences are that the favouritism towards the LGBTQ charity by subjects in the Jesus treatments becomes significant (at the 10% level amongst the non-religious sample, at the 5% amongst the sample excluding Muslims and Jews), and the
+Using either alternative subsample, the results look qualitatively similar (see Online Supplementary Materials B, Tables B1 and B2).
+The only notable differences are that the favouritism towards the LGBTQ charity by subjects in the Jesus treatments becomes significant (at the 10% level amongst the non-religious sample, at the 5% level amongst the sample excluding Muslims and Jews), and the favouritism towards the LGBTQ charity across all treatments becomes significant at the 10% level amongst the sample excluding Muslims and Jews (though not amongst the non-religious sample).13